JorisCWD/EMS-Tool--switched-IDE/EMS-Tool/wwwroot/lib/gridstack/doc/readme.md

 - `el` - widget to modify
 - `val` - if `true` widget will be resizable.

+### `resizeToContent(el: GridItemHTMLElement, useAttrSize = false)`

+Updates widget height to match the content height to avoid v-scrollbar or dead space.
+Note: this assumes only 1 child under `resizeToContentParent='.grid-stack-item-content'` (sized to gridItem minus padding) that is at the entire content size wanted.
+- `useAttrSize` set to `true` if GridStackNode.h should be used instead of actual container height when we don't need to wait for animation to finish to get actual DOM heights

+### `rotate(els: GridStackElement, relative?: Position)`
+rotate (by swapping w & h) the passed in node - called when user press 'r' during dragging

+- `els` - widget or selector of objects to modify
+- `relative` - optional pixel coord relative to upper/left corner to rotate around (will keep that cell under cursor)

 ### `save(saveContent = true, saveGridOpt = false): GridStackWidget[] | GridStackOptions`